abhishekaudupa/computational-string-art/README.md

 ## What's here?

-There are a couple of C files in the main directory and the archive correspnding to various YouTube videos in the series.
+There are a couple of C files in the main directory and the archive corresponding to various YouTube videos in the series.

 ### 1. Grayscale Converter